embumila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display numberof line that contains the parten  bin
+Display lines containing parten root and 3 lines after them in the file /etc/passwd